-We now show that the estimate \eqref{E:WV-pos-order} is sharp in the sense that it is no longer valid for order one entire function in general.
-Let $\Phi(z)=1/\Gamma(z)$ where the $\Gamma(z)$ is the Euler-gamma function.
+We now show that the estimate \eqref{E:Sharp-WV} is sharp in the sense that it is no longer valid for order one entire functions in general.
+Let $\Phi(z)=1/\Gamma(z)$ where the $\Gamma(z)$ denotes Euler-gamma function.
 Then it follows from the functional equation $\Gamma(z+1)=z\Gamma(z)$ that

 as $z\to\infty$.
 However, the function $\Phi(z)$ has order equal to one.